How To Improve As Protection Paladin — Dragonflight 10.2

-It is also very important to try to maximize your Shield of the Righteous casts that are empowered by Avenger's Shield.
-Casting Avenger's Shield increases both the damage and Armor gained from Shield of the Righteous by 20%, and you want to make sure that unless absolutely necessary, it is empowered by it.
+As an additional tip: You should try to ensure that your Shield of the Righteous casts that are empowered by Judgment.
+Casting Judgment increases the damage the target takes from Shield of the Righteous by 25%, and you want to make sure that unless absolutely necessary, it is empowered by it.
 This can be tricky or in some cases impossible to pull off if you need prolonged uptime on Shield of the Righteous and are unlucky with Grand Crusader procs.

 Consecration has a very short cooldown, but a long duration (duration lowered by your Haste as it ticks faster), it is generally very easy to have 100% uptime on Consecration.
 However, since you can only have one Consecration active, and casting it again overwrites the old one, it is a rather big loss to your rotation to constantly be recasting Consecration when you do not have to.
 This means it is important to know how much duration your current Consecration has to know when to prioritize it in your rotation again.

-Light of the Protector is a self-heal with that increases effectiveness the lower health you have.
-Due to its rather long cooldown (17 seconds), you need to restrain from using it until you are rather low in health.
-A common mistake people do is to use it when it is off cooldown and you are only missing a very small amount of of health, thus making it be on cooldown for when you really need it.
+Word of Glory is a self-heal with that increases effectiveness the lower health you have.
+Due to its Holy Power cost outside of 5 stacks of Shining Light you need to restrain from using it until you are rather low in health.
+A common mistake is to spend Holy Power on it when you are only missing a very small amount of of health, thus reducing potential Shield of the Righteous uptime, or wasting a Shining Light buff that makes it free to cast.
 It is a fine line as you obviously need to make sure to not use it too late and you end up dying.
 This requires a lot of knowledge of how high and immediate the incoming damage is.
 You also need to know what cooldowns or active mitigation you have up or available, to make sure you can survive going as low as you can without a risk of dying.
 Planning this takes a bit of practice since it is on the global cooldown.

 Utilizing Your Group Utility